arraybuild

 This statement creates a Text Array by scanning contents of a database.
 This statement scans ALL records in the database, whether they are visible or not.
 If you only want to scan visible (selected) records, use the arrayselectedbuild statement.
 (This operation is also available as a function, see arraybuild(.)

-The first parameter is the name of the field or variable that will contain the generated array, in this example a local variable named Name.
+The first parameter is the name of the field or variable that will contain the generated array, in this example a local variable named Names.
 The second parameter is the separator between array items.
 In this example, the separator is two characters, a comma followed by a space.
 The third parameter is the database name.
 If the database name is left blank, the current database will be scanned.
 This example builds a list of all the first names in the database.
 (Note: If a name appears in the database twice, it will appear in the array twice.)

 local Names